Cost: Tuition Fees for 2024: Home students £9,350 / Overseas students: £12,000

 We give our MSc students the knowledge, skills and experience needed to develop a career in the environmental sector and make an impact and on the course you will examine the transformational responses to the pervasive effects that economic structures and environmental change are having on diet, health, sustainability and community empowerment.
 The course will also cover globalisation, corporate and economic control, increasing global population and the effects of industry-scale agriculture and materials production on ecosystems and our environment.

 How is the course taught?

 Our MSc programme is taught either by distance learning or through residential blocks in one of the most innovative environmental buildings in the UK, or via a mixture of the two.

 Successful completion of the programme MSc Sustainable Food and Natural Resources at the Centre for Alternative Technology leads to the award of Master of Science (MSc) by LJMU.
 The programme is also available to study as a Postgraduate Certificate and as a Postgraduate Diploma.

 Why study at CAT?

-Our taught modules are taught in blocks taken either with an intensive residential stay of five or six nights at the centre, or completely by distance learning.
-Students are free to choose between these teaching modes for every module.
+Our modules are taught in blocks taken either with an intensive residential stay of five or six nights at the centre, or completely by distance learning.
+MSc students are free to choose between these teaching modes for every module.
 There is a choice of modules, each 8 weeks long, taken over one year or two, followed by a dissertation.
 It is a masters degree designed to give you the best possible experience whilst also meshing neatly with the pressures of modern professional and family life.